 Modern Slavery Statement

-Compliance with Section 54 of the Modern Slavery Act 2015 for the Financial Year ending 31st March 2021
+Compliance with Section 54 of the Modern Slavery Act 2015 for Financial Year ending 31st March 2023

 The UK Modern Slavery Act 2015 requires certain organisations to make a public statement on the steps they are taking to identify and prevent modern slavery and human trafficking in their operations and supply chains.
 Nottinghamshire Fire and Rescue Service (The Service) support this legislation, and this statement outlines the steps taken within the Service’s own practices and supply chains to mitigate the possibility of modern slavery.